 Rice water is free from side effects when applied topically.
 You can use it twice a day, every day, as either toner or face rinse.
-As for the face pack, it is recommended to use it not more than twice a week.
+As for the face pack, it is recommended to use it twice a week.

 While incorporating the mixture in your hair care routine, you can use the rice water either as a hair pack or hair rinse every time you wash your hair.